Diane Colombelli-Négrel – Research Lead

 Leanne Butterfield – PhD student

-Leanne is a PhD student under the supervision of Diane Colombelli-Négrel, Beverley Clarke and Ryan Baring investigating the impacts of human disturbance on seabirds and shorebirds on the coastal areas of the Fleurieu Peninsula in South Australia.
+Leanne is a PhD student under the supervision of Diane Colombelli-Négrel, Ryan Baring and Gareth Butler investigating beach uses and their impacts on seabirds and shorebirds along the coasts of the Fleurieu Peninsula in South Australia.

 Jules Behrens – PhD student